13 Things to do in Astoria, Oregon

 - Clementine’s Bed & Breakfast – for those who prefer B&B’s Clementines is one of the best in the area.
 Located right beside the Oregon Film Museum its perfect for anyone looking to explore the Goonies filming locations – check prices now!

-- Ashore Hotel Seaside – we actually chose to stay in nearby Seaside when exploring Astoria.
+- Ashore Hotel Seaside – If, like us, you’re visiting Astoria on a day trip you may wish to stay in nearby Seaside.
 The Ashore Hotel was one of our favourite hotels in Oregon.
 This beautiful former seaside motel has been renovated into a super-chic boutique hotel.
 Definitely check it out if you’re planning a trip to the area – check prices now!

 2 | Downtown Astoria